Wise Review [2023] – 7 Must Knows

 - Receive your salary, pension, tax benefits, etc.

-- Hold over 55 currencies and spend like a local when relocating or travelling abroad
+- A card to spend in over 40 currencies in over 150 countries to spend like a local when relocating or travelling abroad

 - Pay your utility bills or mortgage without the currency conversion fee